nadaa/reposFetch/README.md

 --------jsonhelper.js
 ```

-- fetchData() :runs an api using GitHub api to search based on a given term and return the repos that match the search( the default repos limit is 30).
+- fetchData() : runs an api using GitHub api to search based on a given term and return the repos that match the search( the default repos limit is 30).
 - addBookmark(): add a bookmark on a given repo id.
 - getAllBookmarks(): get all previous added bookmarks.
 - removeBookmark(): remove a given bookmark by repo id.

 ## React Components
-The frontend consists of a few pages(Home,login,bookmarks), I use react-route for transition between pages.
-For style, a plain css and flexbot were used.
+The frontend consists of a few pages(Home,login,bookmarks), I use react-route for the transition between pages.
+For style, a plain css and flexbox were used.

 The following are the main react components(note: I didn't use redux for state management).